 Founded in 1987 for abandoned, injured baby elephants/rhinos

 Open to public for one hour starting from 11:00- 12:00 hrs

 0600hrs: Pick up from Hotel

-0630hrs: Check in the park and start birding in Nairobi National park
+0630hrs: Check in the park and start day birding tour in Nairobi National park

 0530hrs: Drop off to Hotel/Airport.

 Park entrance fees